eMoflon/emoflon-ibex-icgt-2023-artifact-vm/README.md

-# eMoflon::IBeX Higher Order Shurtcut Rules VM
+# eMoflon::IBeX VM - ICGT 2023 Artifact Evaluation

 This repository holds the scripts/resources to build the eMoflon VM for the ICGT23 Artefact Evaluation for:
 **"Advanced Consistency Restoration with Higher-Order Short-Cut Rules"**